PedroGeometrias/NeovimConfig/README.md

     git clone https://github.com/PedroGeometrias/NeovimConfig C:\Users\YourUsername\AppData\Local\nvim
     ```

-    > **Note:** If you're unsure about your username or the exact path, you can open File Explorer, navigate to  `C:\Users`, you can open File Explorer, navigate to `C:\Users`, and find your username folder.
+    > **Note:** If you're unsure about your username or the exact path, you can open File Explorer, navigate to  `C:\Users`, and find your username folder.

 ---